-48. The sponsor is to carefully consider Industry personnel's DCAC physical access requirements.
+48. The sponsor is to carefully consider Industry personnel's DCAC physical access requirements including future movements within new Defence projects.
 This includes consideration of:

-- a. the purpose of the request, and if the DCAC applicant already has a valid DCAC; - b. the DCAC category required (Security Cleared or Uncleared); - c. where discretion exists, the locations where access for Uncleared Industry personnel is required (base specific, SEG Zones, state/territories or national).
-Security Cleared Industry personnel are granted national access; and - d. the DCAC type requested aligns with the intended access requirement; and - e. where discretion exists, the level of access required is justified, (for example whether access to a single Defence site or national access is justified for Uncleared DCAC holders).
+- a. the purpose of the request, and if the DCAC applicant already has a valid DCAC; - b. the DCAC category required (Security Cleared or Uncleared); - c. for uncleared Industry the provision of National Access is preferred.
+Limited access (base specific, SEG Zones, state/territories) should only be granted in extenuating circumstances . - d.
+Security Cleared Industry personnel are granted national access; and - e. the DCAC type requested aligns with the intended access requirement; and - f. where discretion exists, the level of access required is justified, (for example whether access to a single Defence site or national access is justified for Uncleared DCAC holders).